Tuanku Aishah Rohani: Royal marriage

 On 25 April 1974 (corresponding to the Islamic calendar date of 2 Rabiul Akhir 1394 Hijri), she tied the knot to a Negeri Sembilan prince, Tunku Besar of Seri Menanti Tunku Muhriz when she was 22 years and 10 months old (two months short of her 23rd birthday).
 Their royal wedding reception was held at Istana Maziah, Kuala Terengganu witnessed by Tunku Muhriz's mother, Tunku Ampuan Durah along with other members of the Negeri Sembilan and Terengganu royal families.

 On 4 May 1974, Tunku Ampuan Durah held a royal couples departure ceremony (istiadat keberangkatan balik pengantin diraja) at Istana Lama Seri Menanti.
 Their royal highnesses conjoined on the wedding dais also in Istana Lama Seri Menanti.

 Royal family

-Tengku Aishah married Tunku Muhriz in Istana Maziah, Kuala Terengganu on 25 April 1974 and the couple are blessed with three sons namely Tunku Ali Redhauddin Muhriz, the Tunku Besar Seri Menanti of Negeri Sembilan, Tunku Zain 'Abidin Muhriz and the late Tunku Alif Hussein Saifuddin Al-Amin.
+Tengku Aishah married Tunku Muhriz in Istana Maziah, Kuala Terengganu on 25 April 1974 and the couple are blessed with three sons namely Tunku Ali Redhauddin, the Tunku Besar Seri Menanti of Negeri Sembilan, Tunku Zain 'Abidin, the Tunku Panglima Besar and the late Tunku Alif Hussein Saifuddin Al-Amin.